Dutch beer and breweries

 Mention Dutch beer today and usually only the biggest brewers come to mind, namely Heineken and Amstel.
-Grolsch, often confused for a German or Austrian brewer, has been in the Netherlands since 1615.
+But we also have many specially brewed beer to quench your thirst!

 Today the well known Dutch beer brands include Heineken, Amstel, Grolsch, Brandt, Skol, Breda, and Oranjeboom.
 There are numerous specialty beer bars throughout Holland, these typically serve well known Dutch brands but also a large selection of Belgian beers.